 Courtesy Pay for Everyday Debit and ATM Transactions

 In the event of an overdraft of a checking account caused by a debit card transaction or ATM withdrawal, items are paid.
 Per item fee applies.
-Member must opt in by contacting the credit union.
+Member must contact the credit union to opt in.

 REACH Financial Success Education